rnwolf/astro-throughputfocus-com/src/pages/posts/someblogpost6.md

 ---
-title: this is the page title SEVEN
+title: this is the page title SIX
-description: "This is a description SEVEN"
+description: "This is a description SIX"
 pubDate: "2020-06-05T08:15:30-05:00"
 firstPub: "2020-06-05T08:15:30-05:00"
 authors: